How to make your own Amazon Kindle ebook in just hours

 The details below will show you how to use minimal effort to prep your file so that Amazon's conversion process will churn out a compatible Kindle ebook with minimal further tweaks required on your part.

 There is one thing lacking from my method, however.
 And that is being able to set the point where your Kindle's 'go to beginning' menu option will take the reader upon selection.
 With my method, that point will tend to be whatever page of your ebook immediately follows the cover on newer Kindle devices (such as your title page, perhaps), and maybe the beginning of your first chapter on older Kindles and Kindle apps.
 But to me personally that doesn't seem like such a big deal.
 Especially compared to the astonishing amount of extra trouble you may have to go to in order to reliably set that point elsewhere, in any fashion whatsoever.
 Seriously.
 It can be like training to be a NASA administrator or something.
 Just to set the recommended starting point for reading your ebook.
 This bug has been present in Amazon's infrastructure for at least three years now, as of 2016.

 The Nitty-Gritty Details

 Your Book Cover

 And speaking of large, Amazon wants it to be huge.
-Like 1563 pixels wide, by 2500 pixels high, at 72 pixels per inch (that's the size of the latest cover I personally submitted, per instructions).
+Like 1563 pixels wide, by 2500 pixels high, at 72 pixels per inch (that's the size of the latest covers I've personally submitted, per instructions).
 And full color of course, unless that somehow conflicts with the manner in which you want potential readers to perceive your work.
 In jpg format.

-Amazon's cover size preferences have been steadily increasing the past couple years.
-So don't be surprised if they want still larger ones than this, come 2014 or 2015.
+Amazon's cover size preferences have been steadily increasing over the years.
+So don't be surprised if they want still larger ones than this, come 2017 or after.